-The shaft seal system design is an integral part of compliance with 40 CFR 191.
-The EPA has also promulgated 40 CFR 194, entitled "Criteria for the Certification and Recertification of the Waste Isolation Pilot Plant's Compliance with the 40 CFR Part 191." to which this design and these specifications are responsive.
-Other seal design requirements, such as State of New Mexico regulations, apply to stratigraphy above the Salado.
+8 entitled "Criteria for the Certification and Re-certification of the Waste Isolation Pilot Plant's

+Compliance with the 40 CFR Part 191," to which this design and these specifications are responsive.
+Other seal design requirements, such as State of New Mexico regulations, apply to

-Compliance of the site with 40 CFR 191 will be determined in part by the ability of the seal system to limit migration of hazardous constituents to the regulatory boundary.
-Both natural and engineered barriers may combine to form the isolation system, with the shaft seal system forming an engineered barrier in a natural setting.
-Seal system materials possess high durability and compatibility with the host rock.
-All materials used in the shaft seal system are expected to maintain their integrity for very long periods.
-The system contains functional redundancy and uses differing materials to reduce uncertainty in performance.
-Some sealing components are used to retard fluid flow soon after placement, while other components are designed to function well beyond the regulatory period.
-International programs engaged in research and demonstration of sealant technology provide significant information on longevity of materials similar to those proposed for this shaft seal system (Gray, 1993).
-When this information is applied to the setting and context of the WIPP, there is strong evidence that the materials specified will maintain their positive attributes for defensibly long periods.
+Compliance of the site with 20.4.1.500 NMAC (incorporating 40 CFR §264) and 40 CFR §191 12 13 will be determined in part by the ability of the seal system to limit migration of hazardous constituents to the point of compliance defined in Permit Part 5, and migration of radionuclides 14 to the regulatory boundary.
+Both natural and engineered barriers may combine to form the 15 isolation system, with the shaft seal system forming an engineered barrier in a natural setting.
+16 Seal system materials possess high durability and compatibility with the host rock.
+All materials 17 used in the shaft seal system are expected to maintain their integrity for very long periods.
+The 18 system contains functional redundancy and uses differing materials to reduce uncertainty in 19 performance.
+Some sealing components are used to retard fluid flow soon after placement, 20 while other components are designed to function well beyond the regulatory period.
+21 International programs engaged in research and demonstration of sealant technology provide 22 significant information on longevity of materials similar to those proposed for this shaft seal 23 system (Gray, 1993).
+When this information is applied to the setting and context of the WIPP, 24 there is strong evidence that the materials specified will maintain their positive attributes for 25 defensibly long periods.
+26

-A1.2 Longevity
+27 A1.2 Longevity

-Longevity of materials is considered within the site geologic and hydrologic setting as summarized in the main body of this report and described in the Seal System Design Report (DOE, 1995).
-A major environmental advantage of the WIPP locality is an overall lack of groundwater to seal against.
-In terms of sealing the WIPP site, the stratigraphy can be conveniently divided into the Salado Formation and the superincumbent formations comprising primarily the Rustler Formation and the Dewey Lake Redbeds.
-The Salado Formation, composed mainly of evaporite sequences dominated by halite, is nearly impermeable.
-Transmissivity of engineering importance in the Salado Formation is lateral along anhydrite interbeds, basal clays, and fractured zones near underground openings.
-Neither the Dewey Lake Redbeds nor the Rustler Formation contains regionally productive sources of water, although seepage near the surface in the Exhaust Shaft has been observed.
-Permeability of materials placed in the Salado below the contact with the Rustler, and their effects on the surrounding disturbed rock zone, are the primary engineering properties of concern.
-Even though very little regional water is present in the geologic setting, the seal system reflects great concern for groundwater's potential influence on materials comprising the shaft seal system.
+Longevity of materials is considered within the site geologic and hydrologic setting as 28 summarized in the main body of this report (Permit Attachment G2) and described in the Seal 29 System Design Report (DOE, 1995).
+A major environmental advantage of the WIPP locality is 30 an overall lack of groundwater to seal against.
+In terms of sealing the WIPP site, the 31 stratigraphy can be conveniently divided into the Salado Formation and the superincumbent 32 formations comprising primarily the Rustler Formation and the Dewey Lake Redbeds.
+The 33 Salado Formation, composed mainly of evaporite sequences dominated by halite, is nearly 34 impermeable.
+Transmissivity of engineering importance in the Salado Formation is lateral along 35 anhydrite interbeds, basal clays, and fractured zones near underground openings.
+Neither the 36 Dewey Lake Redbeds nor the Rustler Formation contains regionally productive sources of 37 water, although seepage near the surface in the Exhaust Shaft has been observed.
+Permeability 38 of materials placed in the Salado below the contact with the Rustler, and their effects on the 39 surrounding disturbed rock zone, are the primary engineering properties of concern.
+Even 40 though very little regional water is present in the geologic setting, the seal system reflects great 41 concern for groundwater's potential influence on materials comprising the shaft seal system.
+42